MasterSais/uvo/API.md

 ```js
 date<T>(error?: Error): Validator<T, number>
 ```
 Checks value to be a date compatible.
-Result in ms.
+Result in ms. Converts on success.
+Use `date` from `Extended API` for check only.
+Type: semi validator, semi processor.
+If validation is successful, then converts value to proper type.

 ```js
 import * as v from 'uvo';